FireFather/sf-nnue-aio/readme.md

 Modernized from c++14 to c++17
 Translated to English

-Windows 64-bit pext & popcnt (Intel-compiled) executables included
+Windows 64-bit bmi2, avx2, & popcnt executables included

 Please see
 README.txt